dhcho0622/Dan-Jason-Mod-1-Project/README.md

 ![](PNG%20Visuals/yearly_movie_revenue_growth.png)

 The movie industry has a few big players that dominate the blockbuster movies.
-The bar char below highlights the top 10 revenue generating production studios of all time.
+The bar chart below highlights the top 10 revenue generating production studios of all time.
 Universal, Disney and Paramount are the top 3.
-As one of the largest corporation in the world, Microsoft has the ability to compete with the biggest players.
+As one of the largest corporations in the world, Microsoft has the unique ability to compete with the biggest players.

 ![](PNG%20Visuals/top_revenue_producing_studios_all_movies.png)